 This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in 2019.

-The Galaxy Note 9 isn’t cheap, but it’s certainly worth investigating if you’re looking for a powerful smartphone you can hold onto for several years.
+The Galaxy Note 9 isn’t cheap, but it’s certainly worth investigating if you’re looking for a powerful smartphone you can hold onto for multiple years.

-With the trade-in offers live and the Galaxy S10 launch getting closer, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, or weeks, before making a decision.
+With the Galaxy S10 release date getting closer, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, weeks, or longer before making a decision.

 Buy If You Want the Best Software Support